 On a warm Sunday afternoon in mid-May, we pulled into the RV Park nearest the hospital.
-We had made reservations over the phone and the owner knew we were going need a site for two months.
+We made reservations over the phone, and the owner knew we were going to need a site for two months.

 The nearest RV park was in Keokuk, about 18 miles south of the hospital.
 On Monday, as soon as Andy was off work, we drove to Hickory Haven RV Park.
 They had the amenities we wanted for a long-term stay and, best of all, there were spots with shade trees.
 We moved our RV there Tuesday afternoon.
 Our new home in Keokuk was at the back of the park, with plenty of shade.